tmarktaylor/phmutest/docs/sessionmode.md

 An instance AssignmentExtractor from src/phmutest/globs.py discovers the names assigned by the docstring.

-- The globs mapping is empty or intialized by a fixture that returns globs.
+- The globs mapping is empty or initialized by a fixture that returns globs.
 - The globs mapping is updated after running a share-across-files FILE.
 - One globs mapping is used for the entire phmutest run.